0x7c13/Notepads/CI-CD_DOCUMENTATION.md

 #
 ## Set up SonarCloud
-### SonarCloud is a cloud-based code quality and security service.
+### SonarCloud is a cloud-based code quality and security service

-#### Create your SonarCloud project.
+#### Create your SonarCloud project

 - Go to https://sonarcloud.io/

-- Click the "Log in" button and create a new account or connect with GitHub account (recommended).
+- Click the "Log in" button and create a new account or connect with GitHub account (recommended)

-- At the top right corner click the "+" sign.
+- At the top right corner click the "+" sign

-- From the dropdown select "Create new Organization".
+- From the dropdown select "Create new Organization"

-- Click the "Choose an organization on Github" button.
+- Click the "Choose an organization on Github" button

-- Select an account for your organization setup.
+- Select an account for your organization setup

-- On Repository Access select "Only select repositories" and select your project and click the "Save" button.
+- On Repository Access select "Only select repositories" and select your project and click the "Save" button

-- On the "Create organization page" don't change your Key and click "Continue".
+- On the "Create organization page" don't change your Key and click "Continue"

-- Select the Free plan then click the "Create Organization" button to finalize the creation of your Organization.
+- Select the Free plan then click the "Create Organization" button to finalize the creation of your Organization

-#### Configure SonarCloud project.
+#### Configure SonarCloud project

-- From the dropdown select "Analyze new project".
+- From the dropdown select "Analyze new project"

-- Select your project and click "Set Up" button at the top right corner.
+- Select your project and click "Set Up" button at the top right corner

-- Under the "Choose another analysis method" sign click the "With Github Actions" sign.
+- Under the "Choose another analysis method" sign click the "With Github Actions" sign

-- Copy the Name of the token and the Value and use them on step "16".
+- Copy the Name of the token and the Value and use them on step "16"

-- To Create a secret on GitHub click the fast forward button Settings>Secrets .
+- To Create a secret on GitHub click the fast forward button Settings>Secrets

 - Then click "New Repository secret"

-- Enter the "Name" and the "Value" and click Add Secret.
+- Enter the "Name" and the "Value" and click Add Secret

-- Go to https://github.com/settings/tokens and click " Personal access tokens".
+- Go to https://github.com/settings/tokens and click " Personal access tokens"

-- Click on "Generate new token" set the name for the token and select **repo_deployment** and **read:packages**.
+- Click on "Generate new token" set the name for the token and select **repo_deployment** and **read:packages**

-- Scroll down and select **Generate token**.
+- Scroll down and select **Generate token**

-- Coppy the token and create another Secret.
+- Coppy the token and create another Secret

-- Set the name of the token **SONAR_GITHUB_TOKEN** and paste the value from the generated token.
+- Set the name of the token **SONAR_GITHUB_TOKEN** and paste the value from the generated token

-- Run manually your workflow one time to deliver the code to SonarCloud.
+- Run manually your workflow one time to deliver the code to SonarCloud

-   NOTE: Make sure first run is completed successfully before proceeding!
+   NOTE: Make sure first run is completed successfully before proceeding

-#### Set Quality Gate.
+#### Set Quality Gate

-- Go to the Project page.
+- Go to the Project page

-- Click the "Set new code definition" button and select "Previous version".
+- Click the "Set new code definition" button and select "Previous version"

-- Manually run the workflow and there you have set a Quality gate.
+- Manually run the workflow and there you have set a Quality gate